Quicr/quicr-protocol-spec/moq-arch.md

 * QuicR associates a TTL to each published object hence enabling relays to dynamically manage their caches

-* Unlike streaming architectures where media contribution and media distribution are treated differently which makes perfect sense for VoD applications, QuicR can be used for both contribution and distribution as the split does not exist for interactive communication.
+* Unlike streaming architectures where media contribution and media distribution are treated differently, QuicR can be used for both object contribution/publishing and distribution/subscribing as the split does not exist for interactive communication.

-* QuicR allows clients to subscribe to objects sourced from different publishers with delivery coming directly from publishers.
-In this architetcure an origin server plays the role of managing the objects' name space and delegating and authorizing publishers to use specific object names.
-This separation of object names ownership, delegatin and authorization from the actual delivery of objects further help in reducing latency as data/media get sourced directly from conference participants without the need to get media first to a centralized server.
+* QuicR supports "truncated" delivery where objects flow directly from publishers to subscribers through the relay delivery network without having to be routed through the origin server.
+In this architetcure the origin server plays the role of managing the objects' name space and delegating and authorizing publishers to use specific object names.
+This separation of object names ownership, delegatin and authorization from the actual delivery paths of objects further help reducing latency.
 Standard steaimng setups where the origin server also acts as the mdeia publisher is also supported

 * QuicR allows publishers to associate a priority with objects.
 Priorities can help the delivery network and the subscribers to make decisions about resiliency, latency,drops etc.